jhagdu/k8sMultinode-Ansible/roles/deploySiteOnK8s/README.md

 DeploySiteOnK8s
 ===============

-To deploy a containerized app over a kubernetes cluster
+Ansible Role to deploy a containerized app over a kubernetes cluster

 Requirements
 ------------